 The solution to credential theft is SSL/TLS encryption.
 An SSL/TLS-encrypted web page loads as https://Dacast.com (note the “s” in HTTPS).
 That means your connection with the web page is encrypted.
 HTTPS is a bank-grade encryption protocol that is rock-solid and highly secure.

 When you use SSL/TLS-protected connections for your customer pages, you ensure protection against hackers.
-Even if your customers are using shady open WiFi networks, SSL/TLS pages remains secure.
-It’s a general purpose security measure that protects data in transit.
+Even if your customers are using shady open WiFi networks, SSL/TLS pages remain secure.
+It’s a general-purpose security measure that protects data in transit.
 And it is now the standard for all web sites.
-But too many of websites still don’t use this security measure.
+But too many websites still don’t use this security measure.

 4. How to Stop Piracy

 In the U.S. alone, piracy costs $29.2 billion annually.
 The number globally is even bigger.
 Unauthorized streaming and downloading of video content is a big problem.
 Between torrents, streaming boxes, and cams, pirates have a lot of tricks up their sleeves.
 But there are some methods we can use to fight back.